-The tenement covers the former Mt Chalmers gold-copper historical mine and comprises 22 sub-blocks (approximately 66km2).
+The tenement covers the former Mt Chalmers gold-copper historical mine and comprises of approximately 66km2.
 The Mt Chalmers tenement also covers the Woods Shaft Gold prospect, and numerous other volcanogenic massive sulphide (VMS) anomalous targets, the historical New Zealand Gold field and other gold prospects both with hard rock and alluvial occurrences.

 In addition, there are a number of partially drilled prospects whose geological and mineral characteristics are similar to those of the nearby Mount Chalmers mine.

 These prospects, including the known resource at Woods Shaft, require further drilling.
 The Company proposes to drill-out these prospects rapidly to obtain samples for geochemistry and metallurgical test-work so as to enable the Company to move quickly and seamlessly from exploration to feasibility studies with a view to initiating mining.